hendrikmolder/mcp-wise/README.md

 ### `create_invoice`

-Creates an invoice payment request using the Wise API.
+Creates an invoice payment request using the Wise API. **Note: Invoices are only available for business profiles.**

 **Parameters**:
-- `profile_type`: The type of profile to use (personal or business)
+- `profile_type`: The type of profile to use (must be "business" - personal profiles cannot create invoices)
 - `balance_id`: The ID of the balance to use for the invoice
 - `due_days`: Number of days from today when the invoice is due
 - `line_items`: List of line items, each containing: